-The City of Bloomfield Hills Water System, like many water systems, is looped to provide a duplicate water supply.
-This looping is an important way of reducing the possibility of water supply loss to our customers during incidents such as water main breaks or system repairs.
 We work continually to provide high quality water to every tap.
 In order to maintain a safe and dependable water supply, we may need to make improvements that will benefit all of our customers.
 These improvements are sometimes reflected as rate structure adjustments.
 We ask that all our customers help us conserve and protect our water resources, which impact our present lifestyle and our children's future.
-Please call the WRC office at 248-452-9158 if you have questions or visit our web site at www.oakgov.com/water.
+Please email wrcwater@oakgov.com, call 248-452-9158, or visit our website at www.oakgov.com/water if you have questions.